 PROMOTING BRITISH VALUES AT SWAFFHAM CE JUNIOR ACADEMY

-At Swaffham CE Junior Academy we value and celebrate the diversity of backgrounds of all children, families and wider school community.
+At Swaffham CE Primary Academy we value and celebrate the diversity of backgrounds of all children, families and wider school community.

 The Department for Education states that there is a need: